 The most interesting health benefits of rosemary include its ability to boost memory, improve mood, reduce inflammation, relieve pain, protect the immune system, stimulate circulation, detoxify the body, protect the body from bacterial infections, prevent premature aging, and heal skin conditions.

-Ways To Have Rosemary
+How To Grow Rosemary

 Rosemary is a very easy plant to grow.
 An established plant’s stems with lay over on the ground and root, and you can transplant this roots stems to other spaces in your garden.
 Or better yet, share them with a gardening friend.
-You can also start with cutting from another plant, or buy a plant from your local garden center.
+You can also start with cutting from another plant or buy a plant from your local garden center.

 Not into growing your own Rosemary?
 That’s okay, you can use dried Rosemary instead.
+Dried leaves are a bit stronger and lasts for several years after it has dried.
+Store in a glass jar in a dark place to retain color.